 The End of the F**king World

 This wonderful, weird surprise of a series is one of the best new shows of 2018.
 The crime-filled, darkly comic series starts in a way that's rather terrifying — with self-described possible “psychopath” James (Alex Lawther) plotting to kill new girlfriend Alyssa (Jessica Barden).
-It sounds weird but stick with it; it suns turns into a poignant, crime-filled love story, complete with a fantastic soundtrack.
+It sounds weird but stick with it; it soon turns into a poignant, crime-filled love story, complete with a fantastic soundtrack.
 Based on a graphic novel.

 Actress Anna Friel remains vastly underrated (she shines in every project she touches) so we were thrilled to see that she's starring in a new drama, already called a "game-changer" in the way it handles the extremely complex and emotionally-wrought subject of transgenderism by campaigners.